Saint Petersburg: Transportation

-Buses carry up to three million passengers daily, serving over 250 urban and a number of suburban bus routes.
-Saint Petersburg Metro underground rapid transit system was opened in 1955; it now has 5 lines with 72 stations, connecting all five railway terminals, and carrying 2.3 million passengers daily.
-Metro stations are often elaborately decorated with materials such as marble and bronze.
+Buses carry up to 3 million passengers daily, with over 250 urban and suburban bus routes.

+Saint Petersburg Metro was opened in 1955; it now has 5 lines with 73 stations, connecting all five railway terminals, and carrying 2.3 million passengers daily.
+Many stations are elaborately decorated with materials such as marble and bronze.
+There are plans for extending several lines and building one new depot.
+Plans call for 16 new stations to open between 2025 and 2035, including 10 that will open between 2025 and 2030.
+The Admiralteysko-Okhtinskaya and Koltsevaya line is projected to open after the 2030s.

-As of 2018, the Saint Petersburg Metro will include new stations: Prospekt Slavy, Dunayskaya, Shushary, Begovaya, and Novokrestovskaya, the latter built specifically to offer convenient access to the stadium during the 2018 FIFA World Cup games and games played by FC Zenit.
+Roads

-Traffic jams are common in the city due to daily commuter traffic volumes, intercity traffic and excessive winter snow.
-The construction of freeways such as the Saint Petersburg Ring Road, completed in 2011, and the Western High-Speed Diameter, completed in 2017, helped reduce the traffic in the city.
+Traffic jams are common in the city due to daily commuter traffic volumes, intercity traffic, and excessive winter snow.
+The construction of freeways such as the Saint Petersburg Ring Road, completed in 2011, and the Western High-Speed Diameter, completed in 2017, helped reduce traffic in the city.
 The M11 Neva, also known as the Moscow-Saint Petersburg Motorway, is a federal highway, and connects Saint Petersburg to Moscow by a freeway.

 Saint Petersburg is an important transport corridor linking Scandinavia to Russia and Eastern Europe.
-The city is a node of the international European routes E18 towards Helsinki, E20 towards Tallinn, E95 towards Pskov, Kyiv and Odessa and E105 towards Petrozavodsk, Murmansk and Kirkenes (north) and towards Moscow and Kharkiv (south).
+The city is a node of the international European routes E18 towards Helsinki, E20 towards Tallinn, E95 towards Pskov, Kyiv and Odesa and E105 towards Petrozavodsk, Murmansk and Kirkenes (north) and towards Moscow and Kharkiv (south).